blualg/m-ovito/doc/manual/reference/file_formats/input/lammps_data.rst

 If an ordered atoms list is desired, the data file reader provides a user option making it sort the atoms by ID during import (``sort_particles=True`` keyword parameter in Python, see below).

+Data files written with the `triclinic/general` flag are supported.

 .. _file_formats.input.lammps_data.atom_style:

 LAMMPS atom style